 Only 6% of ninth graders ultimately choose a STEM degree in college

 Futurelab empowers students with the tools and knowledge to pursue a career in science

-(Funded by the Genentech Foundation.
-Completion expected in 2017)
+(Funded by the Genentech Foundation.)

 By shadowing Genentech employees, she discovers career paths she never knew existed.
 Excited about her future, Maria applies for one of two four-year college scholarships provided by Genentech that are each worth up to $200,000.